 A building without shading is like a car without brakes: if you lose control (if it overheats), it is not the fault of the accelerator.

 If solar gains need to be constantly kept low (e.g. non-residential buildings, with high interior heat gains), the glass units can be provided with a low solar factor on purpose.

 Let’s have a look at a data sheet we received from a window manufacturer for a residential project near Reggio Emilia, Italy.

 In the eyes of the manufacturer, the glass unit was extremely good, with a Ug value of 0,47 W/m2K (0,08 BTU/h*ft2*°F, about R12).
 In his mind, this would have allowed his 92 mm solid timber frame window to meet passive house requirements in the local climate (which is not true, because he was considering the bare Uw value, without installation thermal bridges).

-If you keep in mind what described above, it is evident how this glass unit is really not very good, because is is provided with low quality low-e coatings, not selective ones.
+If you keep in mind what described above, it is evident how this glass unit is really not very good, because is provided with low-quality low-e coatings, not selective ones.